rainbowchook/face-app/README.md

 4. /routes stores React components for client side routing with the React Router DOM library, without needing a full page reload.
 Routes include: Home, ProtectedRoute, Register, Root and SignIn components.

-5. /utilities stores reusable utility functions that are pure functions, like the <code>truncate</code> function for formatting a number to a
+5. /utilities stores reusable utility functions that are pure functions, like the <code>truncate</code> function for formatting a number by truncting it to two decimal places.

 ### Available Scripts